PatrykKucia/STM32L476RG_Basics/README.md

     - `strcmp` function used to compare two strings.

   - Quick conclusions
+    - in cubeMX set debug as serial wire (in SYS) and usually USART2 in connectivity
     - strlen because sizeof counts end of line characters etc.
     - A weak function in C is a function that allows for the possibility of having multiple definitions in a program.
     `__attribute__((weak)) int _write(int file,....`